APLMOOC/APLMOOC/docs/course/ch2/part6.md

 Be warned, elements of arrays can be vectors, or matrices, or arrays of higher rank as well!

-Reducing the length of the temperature arrays for the sake of the following example, look what happens when we try to create a rank 3 array in the following,
+Look what happens when we try to create a rank 3 array in the following,

 ```apl
        TEMPERATURE_DATA1 ← 21.4 00010101.074200 21.8 00010101.084700